ajsween/defender-db-simulated-attacks/README.md

 If costs are still too high for your use case, consider these alternatives:

+1. **Reduce to 2 vCores**: Modify `main.bicep` to use 2 vCores instead of 4
+   - Change `vCores: 4` to `vCores: 2` and `capacity: 4` to `capacity: 2`
+   - Reduces costs to ~$180-220/month but may impact performance with concurrent connections

-1. **Azure SQL Database**: Much cheaper than Managed Instance
+2. **Azure SQL Database**: Much cheaper than Managed Instance
+   - Single database: ~$15-50/month for testing workloads
+   - Elastic pools: ~$20-100/month for multiple databases

-2. **SQL Server on VM**: More control over sizing and costs
+3. **SQL Server on VM**: More control over sizing and costs
+   - B-series VMs: ~$30-100/month for development/testing
+   - Can pause/stop when not in use

-3. **Development/Test Pricing**: Special pricing if you have Dev/Test subscriptions
+4. **Development/Test Pricing**: Special pricing if you have Dev/Test subscriptions
+   - Up to 55% savings on compute costs
+   - Available with Visual Studio subscriptions

 ### Monitoring Costs

-- Use Azure Cost Management to monitor spending
+- **Azure Cost Management**: Monitor spending and set up cost alerts
+  - Set budget alerts at $300, $350, and $400 monthly thresholds
-- Set up billing alerts to avoid unexpected charges
+  - Review daily costs to catch unexpected spikes early

-- Consider using Azure reservations for long-term deployments (1-3 year commitments)
+- **Billing Alerts**: Configure notifications for different spending levels
+  - Warning at 80% of budget (~$280/month)
+  - Critical at 100% of budget (~$350/month)

+- **Cost Optimization Tips**:
+  - **Stop during off-hours**: Use automation to pause/start SQL MI if supported
+  - **Right-size storage**: Monitor storage usage and adjust as needed
+  - **Azure Reservations**: 1-3 year commitments can save 20-60%
+  - **Azure Hybrid Benefit**: Use existing SQL Server licenses for additional savings

 ## Cleanup